vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 The count shows a difference of 36 buildings between the datasets.
 This difference could be due to slight variations in processing steps.
 Both datasets used CGAZ boundaries for partitioning, but our method ran in BigQuery, utilizing the centroids of building footprints to intersect with CGAZ boundaries.
 This can explain the small discrepancy for geometries that cross the boundary polygon.

 For a more precise comparison, executing a spatial join or intersection analysis to find common geometries between the datasets would give more insights.
 This deeper dive would help understand the spatial relationship and alignment between the original and merged datasets, ensuring data integrity and consistency.
-So lets do this!
+So let's do this!

 ## Compare Google V3 and merged dataset using common geoboundary (AOI)